ARMmbed/mbed-os/features/filesystem/littlefs/README.md

 [littlefs-fuse](https://github.com/geky/littlefs-fuse) - A [FUSE](https://github.com/libfuse/libfuse)
 wrapper for littlefs.
 The project allows you to mount littlefs directly in a Linux machine.
-Can be useful for debugging littlefs if you have an SD card handy.
+This can be useful for debugging littlefs if you have an SD card handy.

-[littlefs-js](https://github.com/geky/littlefs-js) - A javascript wrapper for
+[littlefs-js](https://github.com/geky/littlefs-js) - A JavaScript wrapper for
 littlefs.
 I'm not sure why you would want this, but it is handy for demos.
 You can see it in action [here](http://littlefs.geky.net/demo.html).